silva-tim/silva-tim/README.md

 <h3 align="center">I'm Tim, a full stack developer from Orange County, CA.</h3>

 ### 🗣️ About Me
 I am a passionate developer who loves learning and applying new concepts into projects.
 My favorite thing about coding is being able to tinker with fun, unique, and useful projects with a wide range of applicability.
 I love being able to see how my coding translates into real applications.
-Feel free to peruse my projects and play around with the demos.
+Feel free to peruse my projects and play around with the live sites.

 ### 🗂 Projects
 - Nomad-Ventures | [Live](https://nomad-ventures.silvatim.com/) |